Unit: 6th Battalion (HQ Company)

 Grave / Panel Ref.: V1.
 F. 13.

 Both of Beresford’s parents died before he reached his 16th birthday.
-Rose was 50 when she died in September 1931 and Thomas was 56 when he died in March 1936.
+Rose was 50 when she died on 9th September 1931 and Thomas was 56 when he died on 17th March 1936.
 They were buried together in Grave E 35, Ruskington Cemetery, New Plot.

-On 3 September 1939 the 6th Battalion, along with the 4th Battalion, were called up at once when the war was declared.
-In April 1940 it embarked for France and later managed to return from Dunkirk.
+On 3rd September 1939 the 6th Battalion, Lincolnshire Regiment, along with the 4th Battalion, were called up at once when the war was declared.
+In April 1940 it embarked for France and later managed to return from Dunkirk (Operation Dynamo).

-After two years spent on home defence, the 6th Battalion left the United Kingdom in January 1943, the 6th Battalion left by 3 trains from Ascot and Sunningdale, in Berkshire, for Clydebank.
+After two years spent on home defence, the 6th Battalion left the United Kingdom in January 1943.
+The Battalion left by 3 trains from Ascot and Sunningdale, in Berkshire, for Clydebank.
 Battalion Records show that Beresford was on the 2nd train (No. 517).
-They were to leave the UK and sail for North Africa on the HMT Sobieski.
+They were to leave the UK and sail for North Africa on the MS Sobieski.